Digital Rights Management: A guide for users

 Music and video DRM

-Music and video DRM are used to prevent the unauthorized copying and distribution of digital music and videos.
+Music and video DRM are used to prevent the unauthorized copying and content distribution of digital music and videos.
 This is often done by encrypting the content and requiring a key to decrypt it.

 However, similar to eBook DRM, this type of DRM has been criticized for limiting the user’s ability to freely use the content they have purchased.
 For example, if a user buys a digital song, they may not be able to play it on a different device or share it with a friend.